The world needs better men.

 Trust me, I’ve been through hell.

-I can show you vouchers.
+I can show you the ticket.

 But there is something very calming about being able to look back on the times when you thought you weren’t going to make it out alive and realize that you did.
 When I was going through the worst of it, someone once told me God only gives you as much as you can handle.